Sort by:

 Care Instructions

-- Weeding: Keep the area around fennel free of weeds to prevent competition for nutrients and moisture.
+- Weeding: Although Pennyroyal is hardy, keep the area around it free from weeds to reduce competition for nutrients and space.

 Harvesting